-Are you looking for top spots to go glamping in New York?
-There are a ton of breathtaking, unique and fun options in the state and this guide boasts the best of the best.
+Are you looking for the top Glamping New York destinations!?
+Well, you’ve come to the right place, as there are a ton of breathtaking, unique and fun options in the state and this guide showcases the best of the best!

 Glamping in New York is an epic way to discover the natural wonders of the beautiful area.
 And the best part?
 You don’t need to ‘rough it’ in order to have a wild and wonderful experience.